Opens Wednesday 3 May 2017

 In our vision there is a blind spot where ganglion cell axons exit the eye to form the optic nerve.
 We have no perception of that blind spot because the brain interpolates from the surrounding data to create an impression of vision where there is none.

 In this way, what we consider is reality, is a persons individual impression.
-It is no more reality than a dog’s whose brain is far more specialised in the olfactory sense or an insect with compound eyes.
+It is the brains impression of reality as distinct from reality itself.
+It is no more reality than a dog’s, whose brain is far more specialised in the olfactory sense or an insect with compound eyes.
 It is an illusion.

 The images are based on an illusion called the Necker Cube.
 A wireframe cube devoid of visual cues suggesting it is three dimensional.
 When it is clearly two dimensional it still gives the impression of being three dimensional due to our learned state of being in a three dimensional world.
 When looking at the cube, the perceived orientation of the cube changes spontaneously, from pointing to the lower left then to the upper right.
 This change in perception is involuntary and suggests that our brains can only perceive one possible reality at a time.